foundriesio/docs/source/reference-manual/ota/device-tags.rst

 Managing Tags
 -------------

-By default LMP builds triggered in your factory after code has been merged to master will be tagged with "postmerge".
+By default LmP builds triggered in your factory after code has been merged to master will be tagged with "postmerge".
 After doing QA on this build, it can be "promoted" using the fioctl_ tool::